rutujads-1/ecommerce-marketing-funnel-analysis/README.md

 **1. Checkout Optimization by Device (Bottom of Funnel)**

-Checkout attrition is significantly higher in both brand and non-brand traffic.This is the **high priority stage for optimisation** because of the fact that users coming to this stage have the **higgest likelihood of making a purchase**.
+Checkout attrition is significantly higher in both brand and nonbrand traffic.This is the **high priority stage for optimisation** because of the fact that users coming to this stage have the **higgest likelihood of making a purchase**.

 **Estimated Impact**